Welcome to Southwestern Oregon Community College

 College challenges people to improve their lives and that's what our faculty and staff strive do every single day on our Coos and Curry campuses.
 We make sure no matter what your goals are, you are successful and you continue to learn throughout your life.

 What does your future hold?
-A degree, a certificate of completion or a transfer to a four-year university?
+A degree, a certificate or a transfer to a four-year university?
 Is it your desire to advance in your current job or learn skills to start a new career?
 Southwestern has the faculty and staff to guide you to your destination.
 All of us at Southwestern are eager to help you attain your goals!
 Take advantage of our fantastic, student-centered services which offer every student an array of support.

 Our graduates experience much success in the workforce as nurses, chefs, welders, lawyers, teachers, parents and in every occupation imaginable.
 We look forward to hearing about your success in years to come.
 Upon graduation, you become a member of Southwestern's Alumni Association and are encouraged to participate in the activities to remain a part of the Laker Family!